-Estimated time to become Up to 3 operationally effective months
+Estimated time to become operationally effective 1-3 months

 - Shadowing experienced HLTA in school. - Knowledge of school and school systems/policies. - Approach towards pupil discipline and behaviour. - Relationship between and respective responsibilities of teacher and HLTA. - Professional relationships between staff and pupils. - Support from mentor HLTA. - Manual handling skills. - Developing health and safety knowledge. - Independent working, under the professional direction of a teacher, with whole classes and groups of children.